Let me tell you about the Sound of Music Tour we put together when visiting Salzburg, Austria.

-It’s a very beautiful square in Salzburg, which Maria passes through with the children.
+It’s a beautiful square in Salzburg, which Maria passes through during I Have Confidence.

 St Peter’s Cemetery (Petersfriedhof)

-St Peter’s Cemetery, chosen as one of the most beautiful cemeteries in the world, was a flming location for the scene at the end, when the Von Trapp family is hiding from the Nazis and Rolfe finds them.
-(Actually, I later found out that the scene was filmed in Hollywood, where they reconstructed St Peter’s Cemetery).
+St Peter’s Cemetery, one of the most beautiful cemeteries in the world, was an inspiration for the scene at the end when the Von Trapp family is hiding from the Nazis, and Rolfe finds them.
+Actually, the scene was filmed in Hollywood, where they reconstructed St Peter’s Cemetery.

 Rock Riding School (Felsenreitschule)

-It’s a fabulous auditorium, here is where the festival at the end of the movie is held, when Captain Von Trapp sings a full of emotion Edelweiss, and all the family sings So Long, Farewell.
-I wanted to visit it so bad, but when we got there in the evening, there were a lot of elegantly dressed up people in front.
-There was about to be a show, so we couldn’t enter.
+It’s a fabulous auditorium where the festival at the end of the movie is held.
+Here Captain Von Trapp sings an emotional Edelweiss, and all the family sings So Long, Farewell.
+I really wanted to visit it, but when we arrived in the evening, there were a lot of well-dressed people outside.
+A show was scheduled inside, so we were unable to enter.

 DIY Sound of Music tour – Around Salzburg

-Our DIY Sound of Music Tour would of course include the most romantic pavilion in the world, where Liesl and Rolfe sing I am sixteen going to seventeen!
-How can you not get those teenage love goosebumps when you see this scene?!
-Of course I took the opportunity and spun around like a princess!
+Our DIY Sound of Music Tour, of course, includes the most romantic gazebo in the world, where Liesl and Rolfe sing I am Sixteen Going on Seventeen!
+Does anyone else feel those intense teenage love feelings when they witness this scene, or am I alone in this?
+Of course, I took the opportunity to spin around like a princess!

-The pavilion is not the one in the movie.
-Well, actually on the outside it is.
+The gazebo is not the one in the movie.
+Well, actually, on the outside, it is.
 But the inside scenes were filmed in a studio, in a much larger pavilion.
-Oh, and you can’t enter it, because there were a lot of incidents with tourists trying to jump around on the benches, like Liesl in the movie, and it was decided to keep it closed for safety reasons.
+Oh, and you can’t enter it because there were a lot of incidents with tourists trying to jump around on the benches, like Liesl in the movie, and they decided to keep it closed for safety reasons.

-How to get there: The Pavilion is at Hellbrunn Palace (it was donated by the filming crew to the city and it has been placed here).
-You can visit it for free, since it’s at the entrance.
-But I recommend you also visit Hellbrunn, we had so much fun in the gardens 😉.
-And it’s included on the Salzburgcard.
+How to get there: The Pavilion is at Hellbrunn Palace (the filming crew donated it to the city and has been placed here).
+You can visit it for free since it’s at the entrance.
+But I recommend you also visit Hellbrunn.
+We had so much fun in the gardens 😉.
+And it’s included in the Salzburgcard.

-The castle is now a fabulous 5 star hotel, and you can only visit it if you’re a guest.
+The castle is now a fabulous 5-star hotel; you can only visit it if you’re a guest.
 But you can see it from across the lake, from a nice and quiet park.
-We left the car at the park’s entrance, and had a short walk, so we can see the castle better.
+We left the car at the park’s entrance and took a short walk so that we could see the castle better.

-The outside scenes of the Von Trapp residence were filmed here, maybe you remember the moment when Maria and the children were in a boat and fell in the water.
-You can see the Pegas statues very clear from across the lake.
+The outside scenes of the Von Trapp residence were filmed here.
+Maybe you remember when Maria and the children were in a boat and fell into the water.
+You can see the Pegas statues very clearly from across the lake.

-I absolutely loved it!
-And Alex now wants to see the movie as well!
-I think it’s fairly easy to do the Sound of Music tour on your own.
-Most of the filming locations are right in Salzburg, with a walkable distance between them.
+I loved it!
+I think doing the Sound of Music tour on your own is fairly easy.
+Most filming locations are right in Salzburg, with a walkable distance between them.
 But some are further, and you need a car or a bus to get there.
 The bus network in Salzburg is pretty good, so don’t avoid using it.

 For more information on each location, we found a useful resource here.
 We had the printed pages with us and read along on the spot.

-We spent a day and a half in Salzburg, and got to see everything we planned: the main attractions in the city, but also the Sound of Music tour ones.
-I marked on the map below all of the Sound of Music filming locations (in orange), along with other attractions you want to see when you go to Salzburg (in blue).
+We spent a day and a half in Salzburg and saw everything we had planned: the city’s main attractions and the Sound of Music tour.
+I marked on the map below all of the Sound of Music filming locations (in orange) and other attractions you want to see when you go to Salzburg (in blue).